opichon/propel-s3object-behavior/README.md

 #### In symfony2

-  1. Define an S3Client as a service
+  1. Create an instance of `Aws\S3\S3Client` and define it as a service
-  2. Define an instance of `BasicS3ObjectManager` as  a service.
+  2. Create an instance of `BasicS3ObjectManager` and define it as a service.
   3. Set it on your object instance.
   4. Invoke the methods added by the S3Object behavior to the object instance.

-In the example below we use the [UAMAwsBundle](http://knpbundles.com/opichon/UAMAwsBundle) to provide a service for a S3Client.
+In the example below we use the [UAMAwsBundle](http://knpbundles.com/opichon/UAMAwsBundle) to provide a `S3Client` service .
+You can use any package or code that returns a valid instance of Aws\S3\S3Client as a service.

 ```yaml